thecodeteam/mosaicme/README.md

 Post Mosaic to Twitter Account		  | Mosaicme will post a mosaic to a selected Twitter account(s) on a regular interval.
 This can be configured via the Configuration Section.
 Display list Pictures				  | Shows the list of pictures currently stored in the system.
 Display list Mosaics				  | Shows the list of mosaics currently stored in the system.
-SMS "My" Mosaic						  | Using Twilio Services, the System will SMS you the selected Mosaic, when you send it an SMS with the picture ID.
+SMS "My" Mosaic						  | Using Twilio Services, the System will SMS you the selected Mosaic.
+This can be done via the Web Interface or by the user send it an SMS with the picture ID.
 Configure Mosaicme 					  | Enables administrator to configure the system via a web interface.
 Mosaicme statistics                   | Generates a list of statistics based on usage, storage, and images. meta data.